bdelmas/joshua.themarshians.com/blogs/dont-reinvent-the-wheel.md

 yourself, they definitely should not be a regular part of your programming.
 The beauty of open source software is that we can leverage the work that someone else has already done.
-This enables us to make our ideas reality at a faster pace than in the propietary world.
+This enables us to make our ideas reality at a faster pace than in the proprietary world.

 The goal of my presentation was to provide a perfect example of this.
-By leveraging the work already done by really smart people, I was able to take an [idea](https://github.com/icub3d/home) (albiet a small one) and have a working concept in just a couple of weekends worth of work.
+By leveraging the work already done by really smart people, I was able to take an [idea](https://github.com/icub3d/home) (albeit a small one) and have a working concept in just a couple of weekends worth of work.
 If I had tried to do the same project without [AngularJS](http://angularjs.org/), [Go](http://golang.org/), and